sachinrockyrao/valor-game/README.md

 #### Requirements:
 * Android 7 or above
-* Internet
 * 2 Device (one to run termux, second to scan qr code from termux)
 * Little bit IQ

 Note: You can run bot in single device after successful setup, just copy whole/full `(valor-x.x.x-md)` folder from another device into yours and run that folder in termux.
+Only works with Termux (Internal Storage) Method.

 (Here `x.x.x` is current version of a bot)
 #### Additional Requirements: